Vasectomy: Planning For Your Future

 Vasectomy is a surgery that a man may choose if he no longer wants the ability to father children.
 It’s the safest, most effective, permanent male birth control option.
 This is considered an effective, permanent birth control method with virtually 100 percent prevention.
 We perform a vasectomy in our office and the outpatient procedure generally takes about 30 minutes.

-Having a vasectomy does not affect a man’s sexual performance or pleasure.
+A vasectomy does not affect a man’s sexual performance or pleasure.
 He can still have intercourse and climax as before.
-The only difference is that his semen does not contain sperm, and he can no longer father a child.
+The only difference is that his semen does not contain sperm, and he no longer has the ability to father a child.

 A vasectomy does not change your hormones, sex organs, sexuality or sexual pleasure.
 Your semen will look just like it always has and be about the same amount.

 A vasectomy involves cutting the two vas deferens tubes so that sperm can no longer get into the semen.
 The patient is awake during the procedure and a local anesthetic is used to numb the area.
 During the procedure, we close or block the tubes that carry sperm.
 This prevents sperm cells from ever leaving your body.
 Instead, your body reabsorbs the sperm.